 Also, gold stocks are green again for a second day (so far) and the HUI-Gold ratio is positive again.
 CoT data is due at 3:30 ET, and depending on this we will refine the narrative for a potential bottom or reduced risk environment.
 The CoT has been a major fly in the ointment since HUI lost 460.
 I want to see significant improvement today at 3:30.

 I suppose the main point is that it is time to focus on nominal technicals, HUI-Gold ratio and CoT.
 If these come together to indicate direction, it is probably wise to tune down the FOMC noise.
 And I am aware that I have been making quite a racket about that lately.

 I am oh so slowly adding here and there to bring down a ridiculously high cash position.
-When confirmations come in and FOMC gets behind us, so much the better and I’ll look forward to an opportunity to stop micro managing the markets – and you – and save some commission costs on all the trading.Subscribe to NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
+When confirmations come in and FOMC gets behind us, so much the better and I’ll look forward to an opportunity to stop micro managing the markets – and you – and save some commission costs on all the trading.Subscribe to NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart and trade ideas, or the Free eLetter for an introduction to our work.
 Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
+Oh, and follow @BiiwiiNFTRH.
 Support free quality content; please disable AdBlock on Biiwii.com... and thank you!
 Add to SocialTrade